akmn35/new.dist/README.md

 #> [1] 0.1828223
 ```

-`pdld` Distribution function for the discrete Lindley distribution with
+`pdld` Distribution function for the Discrete Lindley Distribution with
-theta parameters.
+theta parameter.

 ``` r
 library(new.dist)